MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision VS.md

     :::image type="content" source="../assets/images/Tools-and-SDK-revamp/Provision-cloud-resources-in-TTK-VS/teams-toolkit-vs-provision-warning.png" alt-text="Provision warning":::

 6. The provision process of creating the resources in the Azure cloud may take some time.
 Meanwhile you can monitor the progress by checking TTK output window.
 7. You are prompted after provisioning is complete.
-Select **View Provisioned Resources** to check all the resources that were provisioned.
+Select **View Provisioned Resources** to view all the resources that were provisioned.

     :::image type="content" source="../assets/images/Tools-and-SDK-revamp/Provision-cloud-resources-in-TTK-VS/teams-toolkit-vs-provision-provision-success.png" alt-text="View provisioned resources":::